Outlaw Pottery School

-The session is $125 per person with a minimum of 2 people for the two-hour private lessons.
+The one-time class is $150 per person with a minimum of 2 people for the two-hour private lessons.
 Price includes materials, instructor set-up, two-hour private instruction, clay, two kiln firings, our staff glazing in your selected color and use of tools, as well as the trimming, signing, bisque firing, washing, wax, glazing, and firing in the 5–6 weeks after the lesson.
 We schedule private sessions on Thursdays, Fridays, or Saturdays by appointment.
 Most of our class times will fill up weeks in advance, so don’t wait until the last minute.

 What is the difference between hand-building and wheel throwing?